-The architectural engineering technology program offers a concentration of courses in architectural design and graphic communication as well as material in related areas such as structures, mechanical systems, professional practice, and construction technology.
+The AAS in architectural technology program offers a concentration of courses in architectural design and graphic communication as well as material in related areas such as structures, mechanical systems, professional practice, and construction technology.

-As a response to the impact of computers on all areas of the architecture profession, a series of computer courses has been developed which introduces the student to a variety of 2D & 3D building information modeling and animation applications.
+As a response to the impact of computers on all areas of the architectural profession, a series of computer courses has been developed which introduces the student to a variety of 2D & 3D building information modeling and animation applications.

-A laptop computer is required for students entering the architectural engineering technology program.
+A laptop computer is required for students entering the architectural technology program.
 Laptop specifications are available at www.alfredstate.edu/required-laptops.

 PROGRAM EDUCATIONAL OBJECTIVES